johnfedoruk/bangular/aio/content/guide/aot-compiler.md

 The `Window` type in the constructor is no longer a problem for the compiler because it uses the `@Inject(WINDOW)` to generate the injection code.

-Angular does something similar with the `DOCUMENT` token so you can inject the browser's `document` object (or an abstraction of it, depending upon the platform in which the application runs).
+Bangular does something similar with the `DOCUMENT` token so you can inject the browser's `document` object (or an abstraction of it, depending upon the platform in which the application runs).

 <code-example linenums="false">
-import { Inject }   from '@angular/core';
+import { Inject }   from '@bangular/core';
-import { DOCUMENT } from '@angular/platform-browser';
+import { DOCUMENT } from '@bangular/platform-browser';

 @Component({ ... })
 export class MyComponent {